PDXPythonPirates/new-website/docs/user_stories.md

 **Engage: Finding an interesting article**

-Ray reads through the article description and finds an article he’s interested in.
+Ray reads through the article descriptions and finds an article he’s interested in.
 He clicks on the link for the article and is taken to the page for the article.

 **Close: Reading Article**